-**If you landed on this post because you’ve had your Instagram account hacked, scroll to the bottom of this post for steps on what to do and who to contact to get your account back.**
+**If you landed on this post because you’ve had your Instagram account hacked, fill out this form + scroll to the bottom of this post for steps on what to do and who to contact to get your account back.**

 I’m sharing my personal story of exactly how I had my Instagram account hacked, how you can avoid it and keep your account safe, what to do if your account is hacked, and my thoughts on Instagram’s need to provide better support for its creators.

 On Friday afternoon, the unthinkable happened.
 My Instagram account @WTFab was hacked, and stolen right out from under me by Instagram hackers.

 It’s basically every influencer’s worst nightmare—to have your Instagram account hacked.
 And while I take a couple precautions with my account like enabling 2-step verification and occasionally changing my Instagram password, I never actually thought it would happen to me.